App version: 0.1.0

 • Traditional banks: Traditional banks typically offer favorable interest rates and business loan terms, but they often prefer a long business history and significant revenue.

 • Online lenders: If you need a business line of credit quickly and don’t meet typical qualifications, an online lender may be a good option.
-However, online lenders may have higher interest rates and lower credit limits than other possibilities.
+However, online lenders may have higher interest rates and lower credit limits than banks and credit unions.

 4. Gather the Necessary Documentation

-• Personal identification: Lenders need to verify your identity, which may include a driver’s license, social security number, and proof of your legal name.
+• Personal identification: Lenders need to verify your identity, which may include a driver’s license or Social Security number.

-• Business financial statements: Any financial statement you can think of that may be required, including bank statements, balance sheets, tax returns, projections, and more.
+• Business financial statements: This includes monthly bank statements, balance sheets, tax returns, revenue projections, and more.

 • Business plan: While business plans are typically associated with grants, some line of credit lenders may want to see them, too.